omgnoe/echochat/README.md

                         │
                         ▼
               ┌─────────────────┐
-              │  EchoChat Server │
+              │  EchoChat Server│
               │                 │
-              │  ❌ No plaintext │
+              │  ❌ No plaintext│
-              │  ❌ No user data │
+              │  ❌ No user data│
               │  ✅ Only tokens │
               │  ✅ Encrypted   │
               │     payloads    │
               └─────────────────┘
 ```